comment-anything/requirements/drafts/current.md

 **Database**

 A database is an organized collection of structured information, or data, typically stored electronically in a computer system.
 A database is usually controlled by a database management system (DBMS).
 Together, the data and the DBMS, along with the applications that are associated with them, are referred to as a database system, often shortened to just database.Data within the most common types of databases in operation today is typically modeled in rows and columns in a series of tables to make processing and data querying efficient.
 The data can then be easily accessed, managed, modified, updated, controlled, and organized.
 Most databases use structured query language (SQL) for writing and querying data.
-[8]

-**Discord**

-**Discord Webhooks**
+[11]

 **Front End**

 The Front End of a software program is everything with which the user interacts.
 From a user standpoint, Front End is synonymous with the User Interface.
 The Front End of Comment Anywhere is the Browser Extension.
-[11]
+[14]

 **Git**

+Git is free and open source software for distributed version control.
+[3]

 **GitHub**

-**GitHub Organization**
+An internet hosting service for software development and version control using Git.
+[4]

 **Global Moderator**